Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Another Unbound Text Control on frmInnerSubForm: Text3

-You may design three sample forms with a few unbound text boxes and set them up one inside the other and open it in the normal view.
-Open VBA Editing Window and open the Debug Window (Ctrl+G).
-Now you are ready to try out the following examples after typing the code directly in the Debug Window and pressing Enter Key.
+You may design three sample forms with a few unbound text boxes and set them up one inside the other, and open them in the normal view.
+Open the VBA Editing Window and open the Debug Window (Ctrl+G).
+Now you are ready to try out the following examples after typing the code directly in the Debug Window and pressing the Enter Key.

 Practical Exercises.